-On October 4th 2016, all members of the Brighton/Island Pond community are invited to kick off the Brighton Community Visit process, an opportunity for residents to actively participate in examining issues, deciding their top priorities and developing concrete action plans for the future of the town.
+WALLINGFORD— On April 26, all members of the Wallingford community are invited to kick off the Wallingford Community Visit process, an opportunity for residents to actively participate in examining issues, deciding their top priorities and developing concrete action plans for community and economic development.

 By SUSAN SMALLHEER as seen in the Rutland Herald: https://www.rutlandherald.com/articles/wallingford-set-for-brainstorming...

 WALLINGFORD — Residents are invited to come for dinner later this month to kick off the Wallingford Community Visit Day, a collaboration between the town and the Vermont Council for Rural Development.

 By Ed Damon, as seen in the Bennington Banner: http://www.benningtonbanner.com/stories/select-board-backs-renewed-arts-...

 BENNINGTON — Leaders behind a newly energized Bennington Area Arts Council have the support of the Select Board.

 Members voted unanimously this week to renew the organization's designation as the official arts council for the town.